Quick Fixes for Puffy Eyes: 6 Ways to De-Puff Eyes Fast

 This quick movement activates the small muscles around the eyes and helps encourage fluid movement, which can make the area look less puffy and more awake.

-Blinking activates the small muscle around the eye that helps move fluid through the area.
+Blinking activates the small muscles around the eye that help move fluid through the area.

 It’s simple, but it can make your eyes look less puffy and more awake.